superfaceai/docs/docs/guides/run-capability.md

 To observe API calls, you can use `superface:http` debug context.

 :::info Credentials
-If you want to debug sensitive information, you can use context `superface:http:sensitive`.
+If you want to debug sensitive information, you can use context `superface:http:sensitive`
 :::

 :::note Other debug contexts